josephluck/helix/docs/Router.md

 ### Query Parameters

-In our blog example, we may want to paginate the list of posts so that the page loads quickly.
+In our blog example, we may want to paginate the list of posts so that the page loads quickly when there are many posts.
 To improve the user experience, we'll store the state of the current page and ordering in the URL using query parameters, so that if the user refreshes the page, they see the same content on the screen.
 We don't need to do anything special with the route definition to take advantage of query parameters.
 Helix automatically places any query parameters it detects in the URL as parsed JSON.

 In our blog example, `/posts?page=1&order=asc` results in the following: